shivammathur/setup-php/README.md

 ### Inputs

+> Specify using `with` keyword

 #### `php-version` (required)

-- Specify the PHP version you want to setup.
+- Specify the PHP version you want to set up.
 - Accepts a `string`.
 For example `'7.4'`.
 - Accepts `latest` to set up the latest stable PHP version.
 - See [PHP support](#tada-php-support) for supported PHP versions.